wozjac/jsono-model/README.md

 // newValue visible in the UI
 ```

 JSONOModel is similar however handles new properties and new array items.
+It is based on JSON Model and can be used in a similar way.

 ## Usage

-The only thing to remember is to get back and use a reference to the model data object after passing it to JSONOModel.
+The only thing to remember is to get back and use a reference to the model data object after passing it to JSONOModel and work with this new, proxied reference.

 ```typescript
 const dataObject = {